maoberlehner/markus-oberlehner-net/content/blog/how-the-bem-css-naming-scheme-can-improve-vue-component-architecture.md

 date = "2018-09-30T12:21:21+02:00"
-title = "How the BEM CSS Naming Scheme Can Improve Vue.js Component Architecture" description = "Quick tip about how the BEM CSS naming scheme can be useful to decide when to split up a large Vue.js component into multiple smaller ones." intro = "In todays quick tip we'll take a look at how the BEM CSS naming scheme can be quite useful to detect when it might be better to split up a large component into multiple smaller ones..." draft = false categories = ["Development"] tags = ["CSS Architecture", "BEM", "Front-End Architecture", "Vue"]
+title = "How the BEM CSS Naming Scheme Can Improve Vue.js Component Architecture" description = "Quick tip about how the BEM CSS naming scheme can be useful to decide when to split up a large Vue.js component into multiple smaller ones." intro = "In today's quick tip we'll take a look at how the BEM CSS naming scheme can be quite useful to detect when it might be better to split up a large component into multiple smaller ones..." draft = false categories = ["Development"] tags = ["CSS Architecture", "BEM", "Front-End Architecture", "Vue"]
 +++

-In todays quick tip we'll take a look at how the BEM CSS naming scheme can be quite useful to detect when it might be better to split up a large component into multiple smaller ones.
+In today's quick tip we'll take a look at how the BEM CSS naming scheme can be quite useful to detect when it might be better to split up a large component into multiple smaller ones.

 Let's say you have a component for displaying a list of the latest articles of your blog in a grid layout.